laravel-the-hidden-treasures/arrays/README.md

 	{!!Form::select('users', $users, null')!!}

 How easy?
 We created an array with key/value pairs using their id,name values so fast.
-Now it is ready to apply it to the Form::select() method at once (as long as we use the Illuminate\Html\FormBuilder package of course).
+Now it is ready to apply it to the `Form::select()` method at once (as long as we use the Illuminate Html package of course).

 Below every method of Arr class is explained with some brief and declarative examples per method so you can grasp their functionality with ease.